KSIUJ/KsiGo/common/socket_docs.md

 #### Info
 - [Python docs about sockets](https://docs.python.org/3/library/socket.html)
 - Current sockets settings support IPv4 only
-- In `client/client_socket.py:21` despite we expect the one-byte message we set the recv bufsize to 2 bytes, to best match with hardware & network realities, according to the Python docs
 - Testing the sockets:
     1. Run `create_server()` function from `server_socket.py`
     2. Run **simultaneously** two instances of function `create_player("username")` from `cleint_socket.py`